JuusoLos/Generating-Minimal-Self-editing-x86-Assembly-Problem-Solvers/README.md

 new mov instruction to the end of the mutable instruction block.
 Using evolutionary search, we generate a dataset of initial instruction-block and memory-state configurations that solve a simple conditional selection task: copying one of two data values to the output depending on an input that's either 0 or 1.
+I call the generated programs mössö.

+In future work, mössö maybe could be scaled by training larger ML models on generated mössö program-data to generate more capable mössö, because ML systems often benefit from simpler training cases first.